antonioleal/myslackbuilds/0/README.md

     Effect: creates a "slackbuild".tar.gz pack ready to be submitted on the folder 0/slackbuild under the SlackBuild you are working.

+    Script: 0commit-push.sh
+    Effect: Runs 0make-readme.sh, commits and pushes your changes to your github repo.

     Script: 0pull-request.sh
     Effect: Makes a PR to github.com/SlackBuildsOrg/slackbuilds.
-Please visit the github site in order to conclude the PR.
-Normally a link is displayed for you to copy-paste in your browser.

     Script: 0delete-branches.sh
     Effect: Each Saturday afternoon, you can run this to delete all braches you